New Jersey Workers’ Compensation Appeals Lawyers

-Our Work Injury Attorneys Are Prepared To Move Your Claim Forward
+Our Work Injury Attorneys Prepared to Move Your Claim Forward

 You’ve been injured in a workplace accident and have filed a claim for workers’ compensation benefits.
 Your claim is denied.
 Now what?
 The experienced workers’ compensation attorneys at Shebell & Shebell, LLC can help you navigate the appeals process to move your claim forward so you can get the benefits you deserve.
 Our offices are located in Shrewsbury and Freehold.

-Our firm has been representing injured workers in Monmouth and Ocean counties for generations.
+Our firm has been representing injured workers in New Jersey for generations.
 Our attorneys know the tactics used by insurance companies to minimize claims.
 We know how to build strong cases and present convincing arguments to workers’ compensation judges on your behalf.

 Your options for appealing a denied claim include: